danatation/dossier/README.md

 # Dossier
-Dossier will be a mod manager for the game Doki Doki Literature Club, made in Qt6.
+Dossier will be a mod manager for the game Doki Doki Literature Club, made in Qt 6.
 I currently have 0 motivation for this, so here is the unfinished source code.

 I will continue working on this, but for now I really don't want to